lcnbr/PhysVault/generation of gravitional waves.md

 $$
     S_{\mu\nu}(\omega,\vec{k})=\int\dd[3]{x'}e^{-\im\vec{k}\cdot\x}S_{\mu\nu}(\omega,\x^{\,\prime}).
 $$
 We have found that at large distances the metric takes the form of superposition of (spherical, $\hat{k}=\hat{x}$) plane waves with a polarization tensor given by the above.

+# Energy

 We can now compute the energy-momentum tensor carried by the wave.
-We have carried out this computation assuming a monochromatic wave.
-However, in \eqref{eq:metric waves} we find a superposition of frequencies.
-The calculation of the energy-momentum tensor will then have additional "interference" terms of the form
+We have already carried out this computation assuming a monochromatic wave in [[energy and momentum of plane gravitional waves]].
+However, in [[#^sphericalSol]] we find a superposition of frequencies.
+The calculation of the energy-momentum tensor will then have additional "interference" terms of the form ( see [[energy and momentum of plane gravitional waves#^8c7014]])
 $$
 \begin{split}
     \frac{\partial h_{\alpha\beta}}{\partial h^\gamma}\frac{\partial h_{\mu\nu}}{\partial x^\rho} \to  \iint_0^\infty\dd{\omega}\dd{\omega}^\prime\,k_\gamma k\ind{\prime}{\rho}&\left[\varepsilon_{\alpha\beta}(k)e^{-\im(\omega t-\vec{k}\cdot\x)}-\varepsilon\ind{\ast}{\alpha\beta}(k)e^{+\im(\omega t-\vec{k}\cdot\x)}\right]\times \\